-Is a stay-put, phased or all-out approach to evacuation the most appropriate for the building and the people?
+Is a stay-put, phased or all-out approach to evacuation the most appropriate for the building and its occupants?
 In these days of terrorist attacks, how would you evacuate people if there was a bomb-threat, or a gun-man in the building?
 Do you need a silent evacuation process?
 If so, how would that work?

 Are there sufficient staff to manage an evacuation safely?
 Consider what happens if key players are absent.
 As well as fire wardens, do you need extra staff at exits (to prevent intruders coming into the building as you leave), to support disabled evacuation, and to co‑ordinate at the assembly point?
 Do you have records of appropriate initial and refresher training?

 Check that fire action notices and evacuation maps are up-to-date, and are available where they are needed.
 Evacuation maps should show people where they are, and give them at least two options for escape.
-At your next drill, get people to try an exit route they haven’t used before.
+At your next drill, get people to try an exit route they haven’t used in the past.

 Are they in good condition?
 Can you demonstrate that they met appropriate standards at installation, or if repaired since?
 The best fire door is ineffective if inexpertly installed, modified or repaired.
 Third party certification schemes are available for companies fitting and maintaining fire doors.

 To make all these checks easier next time put everything on line.
-Scan in reports, checklists, guarantees and service records if they are available only on paper.
+Make checklists, guarantees and service records digital if they are available only on paper.
 If you haven’t already got a single repository for your fire safety documents, assemble it all in one place, ideally in an online management system, so that several people can access it, and you can quickly see your fire safety gaps.

-At Effective Software, our health and safety management software aims to help you in your fire management processes.
-See more about our Risk Assessments module, or why not request a demo from one of our product experts.
-They will run through our Risk Assessment Software and tailor a solution to your specific needs.
+At Engage EHS, our health and safety software aims to help you in your fire management processes.
+See more about our Risk Assessments Software module, or why not request a demo from one of our product experts.
+They will run through our Fire Risk Assessment Software and tailor a solution to your specific needs.